libgd/libgd/src/readme.txt

                 who have them.
 A more frequently used routine is gdImageStringUp.

+        char *gdImageStringFT(gdImagePtr im, int *brect, int fg, char *fontname, double ptsize, double angle, int x, int y, char *string) _(FUNCTION)_
+                _RECOMMENDED.
+New in 1.8.4._ gdImageStringFT draws text using the FreeType 2.x library.

+                gdImageStringFT draws a string of anti-aliased characters on the image using the FreeType library to render user-supplied TrueType fonts. _We do not provide TrueType fonts (.ttf and .ttc files).
+Obtaining them is entirely up to you._ The string is anti-aliased, meaning that there should be fewer "jaggies" visible.
+The fontname is the full pathname to a TrueType font file, or a font face name if the GDFONTPATH environment variable or FreeType's DEFAULT_FONTPATH variable have been set intelligently.
+                The string may be arbitrarily scaled (ptsize) and rotated (angle in radians).

+                The user-supplied int brect[8] array is filled on return from gdImageStringFT with the 8 elements representing the 4 corner coordinates of the bounding rectangle.
+                0 lower left corner, X position
+                lower left corner, Y position
+                lower right corner, X position
+                3 lower right corner, Y position
+                4 upper right corner, X position
+                5 upper right corner, Y position
+                6 upper left corner, X position
+                7 upper left corner, Y position

+                The points are relative to the text regardless of the angle, so "upper left" means in the top left-hand corner seeing the text horizontally.

+                Use a NULL gdImagePtr to get the bounding rectangle without rendering.
+This is a relatively cheap operation if followed by a rendering of the same string, because of the caching of the partial rendering during bounding rectangle calculation.

+                The string is rendered in the color indicated by the gf color index. _Use the negative of the desired color index to disable anti-aliasing._

+                The string may contain UTF-8 sequences like: "&#192;"

+                gdImageStringFT will return a null char* on success, or an error string on failure.

+#include "gd.h"
+#include <string.h>
+... inside a function ...
+gdImagePtr im;
+int black;
+int white;
+int brect[8];
+int x, y;
+char *err;

+char *s = "Hello."; /* String to draw. */
+double sz = 40.;
+char *f = "/usr/local/share/ttf/Times.ttf";  /* User supplied font */

+/* obtain brect so that we can size the image */ err = gdImageStringFT(NULL,&brect[0],0,f,sz,0.,0,0,s);
+if (err) {fprintf(stderr,err); return 1;}

+/* create an image big enough for the string plus a little whitespace */ x = brect[2]-brect[6] + 6;
+y = brect[3]-brect[7] + 6;
+im = gdImageCreate(x,y);

+/* Background color (first allocated) */
+white = gdImageColorResolve(im, 255, 255, 255);
+black = gdImageColorResolve(im, 0, 0, 0);

+/* render the string, offset origin to center string*/ /* note that we use top-left coordinate for adjustment
+ * since gd origin is in top-left with y increasing downwards. */ x = 3 - brect[6];
+y = 3 - brect[7];
+err = gdImageStringFT(im,&brect[0],black,f,sz,0.0,x,y,s);
+if (err) {fprintf(stderr,err); return 1;}

+/* Write img to stdout */
+gdImagePng(im, stdout);

+/* Destroy it */
+gdImageDestroy(im);

         char *gdImageStringTTF(gdImagePtr im, int *brect, int fg, char *fontname, double ptsize, double angle, int x, int y, char *string) _(FUNCTION)_
+                _DEPRECATED._ gdImageStringTTF draws text using the
+                FreeType 1.x library.
+For better results, use gdImageStringFT and FreeType 2.x.

-                gdImageStringTTF is draws a string of anti-aliased characters on the image using the FreeType library to print from user-supplied TrueType fonts. _We do not provide TrueType fonts.
-Obtaining them is entirely up to you._ The string is anti-aliased, meaning that there should be less "jaggies."
-The fontname is the full pathname to a TrueType font file.
+                gdImageStringTTF draws a string of anti-aliased
+                characters on the image using the FreeType library to render user-supplied TrueType fonts. _We do not provide TrueType fonts (.ttf and .ttc files).
+Obtaining them is entirely up to you._ The string is anti-aliased, meaning that there should be fewer "jaggies" visible.
+The fontname is the full pathname to a TrueType font file, or a font face name if the GDFONTPATH environment variable or FreeType's DEFAULT_FONTPATH variable have been set intelligently.
 The string may be arbitrarily scaled (ptsize) and rotated (angle in radians).

                 The user-supplied int brect[8] array is filled on return from gdImageStringTTF with the 8 elements representing